deepanshs/mrsimulator/docs/user_guide/method/method.rst

     \frac{[(2I +1) \cdot (2S +1)]!}{((2I +1) \cdot (2S +1)-2)!}
     = \frac{[2 \cdot 2]!}{(2 \cdot 0)!} = 12

 possible NMR transitions.
 For compactness, we will write a transition (coherence) from state :math:`i` to :math:`j` using the outer product notation :math:`\ketbra{j}{i}`.
 In **mrsimulator**, all simulations are performed in the high-field limit and further assume that all spin-spin couplings are in the weak limit.
 In this case, we can identify a transition
 by the quantum numbers of its initial and final Zeeman eigenstate.
-In the density matrix for an ensemble of a given spin system, we could easily identify a single transition by its row and column indexes.
-However, those indexes depend on how you have assigned the eigenstates to those indexes.
-Remember, we design the Method object without any details of the spin systems upon which they will act.
+In the density matrix for an ensemble of a given spin system, we could easily identify a transition by its row and column indexes.
+However, those indexes depend on how you have assigned the spins and their eigenstates to those indexes.
+Remember, we need to design the Method object without any details of the spin systems upon which they will act.

+Selecting Single-Spin Transitions
+'''''''''''''''''''''''''''''''''

-One way you can select a subset of transitions, if you don't know the spin :math:`I` and its associated energy eigenstate quantum numbers, is to request all transitions whose spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,
+One way you can select a subset of single-spin transitions, if you don't know the spin :math:`I` and its associated energy eigenstate quantum numbers, is to request all transitions whose spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,